prestsoftware/prest/docs/src/index.rst

 Recently Added Features
 -----------------------

-* Since v1.2.0: new suite of stochastic-consistency tests for datasets with menu repetitions
+* Since v1.2.0: new suite of stochastic-consistency tests for datasets with menu repetitions.

-* Since v1.2.0: new measure of model proximity for datasets with multiple choices per menu
+* Since v1.2.0: new measure of model proximity for datasets with multiple choices per menu.

-* Since v1.1.0: visualization of preference-estimation output using `GraphViz <https://graphviz.org>`_
+* Since v1.1.0: visualization of preference-estimation output using `GraphViz <https://graphviz.org>`_ .

 Downloads
 ---------